Rosh-Made/rosh-made/blog/sustainable-swaps.md

 ~ They are partners with well-known Eco-friendly kiwi brands: [Eco store](https://ecostore.com/nz/) + [Earthwise](https://earthwise.co.nz/)

-~ Has few Packages options, I've got the Complete Kitchen package (unfortunately the [package specials](https://www.thehonesteco.nz/packages) is not available at the moment)
+~ Have a few Package options, I've got the Complete Kitchen package (unfortunately the [package specials](https://www.thehonesteco.nz/packages) is not available at the moment)

 1 x Dish Washing Liquid 5L\
 1 x Multi-Purpose Cleaner 5L\